brandonwong91/sharp_wozniak/README.md

 AI :

+Initial tried with K Means clustering and found out at that 2 clusters are prominent.
+Later adopted symptoms to be output and input to be cycle from period, periodd days and last period as input

 Integration :
 Technical challenge faced when trying to port the trained model onto the android mobile platform, attempted with chaquopy.